skjha98/startup_namer/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Theme change
+Theme changing button has been added.
+But, it changes the icon only.
+To change the theme, callbacks will be required.
+Callbacks will be added in the next build